-Mastering the usage of these two Spanish verbs when you’re talking about “taking” or “bringing” something somewhere will take practice.
-These two are dependent on the context of the sentence and the speaker’s location.
+Mastering the usage of these two Spanish verbs when you're talking about "taking" and "bringing" something somewhere requires consistent practice.
+Because the correct choice depends entirely on the speaker’s physical location and the context of the sentence—and because both verbs can often apply to identical scenarios—they require careful attention.

 llevar: VOY A LLEVAR LO ALLÍ.
 I’ll take it there.